 Embracing Dark Sky Tourism in Northern Periphery and Arctic

-Assisting enterprises and public organisations across NPA regions develop tourism flow during the dark months of the year using darkness of nature and Dark Sky as additional elements for diversifying the tourism package.
+GLOW2.0 project assisted enterprises and public organisations across NPA regions develop tourism flow during the dark months of the year, using darkness of nature and Dark Sky as additional elements for diversifying the tourism package.

 NPA GLOW2.0